 An AP MLD may recommend multi-link reconfiguration by sending an ML Configuration Notify frame (notify frame for short) to an associated non-AP MLD.
 The notify frame may be transmitted over any link that has been set up between the AP MLD and the non-AP MLD, and shall contain a Reconfiguration variant Multi-Link element that follows the same rules as the Reconfiguration variant Multi-Link element included in an ML Configuration Response frame when the Status Code field is set to REFUSED_WITH_SUGGESTED_LINKS, as defined in 36.3.6.2 (Basic reconfiguration procedure).

-In addition, if the AP MLD is recommending deletion of a link, either directly or through recommending that a non-AP STA connect to a new AP, and the AP MLD intends to delete the link at a future time, it shall set to 1 the Delete Imminent subfield in the Per-STA Control field of the per-STA profile of the AP whose link will be deleted, and the Delete Timer subfield to the number of target beacon transmission times (TBTTs) of that AP before the link is deleted, if it has not been deleted by the non-AP STA by then.
-The value indicated by the Delete Timer subfield shall be longer than the MLD max idle period.
+In addition, if the AP MLD is recommending deletion of a link, either directly or through recommending that the associated non-AP STA on that link associate with a different affiliated AP, and the AP MLD intends to delete the link at a future time, it shall set to 1 the Delete Imminent subfield in the Per-STA Control field of the per-STA profile of the AP whose link will be deleted, and the Delete Timer subfield to the number of target beacon transmission times (TBTTs) of that AP before the link is deleted, if it has not been deleted by the non-AP STA by then.
+The value indicated by the Delete Timer subfield shall be longer than the MLD max idle period parameter of the target non-AP MLD.

 In response to an ML Configuration Notify frame, a non-AP MLD may initiate reconfiguration following the procedure defined in 35.3.6.3 (Basic reconfiguration procedure).
 The ML configuration requested in the ML Configuration Request frame should not conflict with the configuration suggested in the notify frame; specifically, the requested configuration should not include a link to an affiliated AP from an affiliated non-AP STA that is different from the affiliated non-AP STA that the AP MLD has suggested for that AP.

 Figure 35-xyz2 illustrates two examples of reconfiguration recommended by an AP MLD.
-In both examples, at the time of association, the AP and non-AP MLD have two affiliated STAs each (operating on 2.4 and 5 GHz channels in this example), and later, AP MLD notifies the associated non-AP MLD of availability of a third AP (AP3, operating in 6 GHz in this example), and recommends that the non-AP STA2 connect to AP3.
+In both examples, at the time of association, the AP and non-AP MLD have two affiliated STAs each (operating on 2.4 and 5 GHz channels in this example), and later, AP MLD notifies the associated non-AP MLD of availability of a third AP (AP3, operating in 6 GHz in this example), and recommends that the non-AP STA2 associate with AP3.
 In the scenario shown in Figure 35-xyz2(b), the AP MLD further indicates an imminent deletion of the 5 GHz link by setting the Delete Imminent subfield in the Per-STA Profile subelement corresponding to AP2 to 1.
-The non-AP MLD requests a new configuration with non-AP STA2 connected to AP3 instead of AP2, which is accepted by the AP MLD.
+The non-AP MLD requests a new configuration with non-AP STA2 associated with AP3 instead of AP2, which is accepted by the AP MLD.
 In the scenario shown in Figure 35-xyz2(c), the AP MLD does not indicate 5 GHz link deletion.
 The non-AP MLD, having learned about AP3, requests to add a link to AP3 from a new non-AP STA (STA3), keeping its existing links, which is accepted by the AP MLD.
 Reconfiguration frames can be transmitted on either of the 2.4 GHz or 5 GHz channels (the figure shows transmission on the 2.4 GHz channel), and the non-AP MLD stays in the associated state throughout reconfiguration.

 Figure 35-xyz2 – Examples of AP-recommended reconfiguration